Jacqueline Winsor: Career

-An important influence for Winsor during this time was American dance, choreographer, and filmmaker Yvonne Rainer.
+An important influence for Winsor during this time was American dancer, choreographer, and filmmaker Yvonne Rainer.
 Rainer's work was experimental and its intention was to put the body back into abstraction and use it along with motion to create shape.
 Her performances were often based on particular actions or tasks, which Winsor felt had a relationship to the ways in which she herself performed tasks in her own work.
-Winsor remarked, "What interested me was that these abstractions had a physical presence because they were acted out with bodies ," as opposed to "the hands-off sensibility toward abstraction" typically seen in Minimalist sculpture.
-Winsor uses very involved, hands-on processes to create her sculptures, including nailing, wrapping, joining, and measuring.
+Winsor remarked, "What interested me was that these abstractions had a physical presence because they were acted out with bodies ," as opposed to "the hands-off sensibility toward abstraction" typically seen in minimalist sculpture.
+Winsor used very involved, hands-on processes to create her sculptures, including nailing, wrapping, joining, and measuring.
 Winsor's work-flow has been described as being slow and obsessive.
 On average.
-Winsor produces only three sculptures a year.
-Winsor describes, "Maintaining integrity toward the perfection you envisioned in the beginning is a constant concern.
+Winsor produced only three sculptures a year.
+Winsor described her outlook, "Maintaining integrity toward the perfection you envisioned in the beginning is a constant concern.
 I spend an enormous amount of time just trying to imagine if an eighth of an inch at some point is going to make a major difference in the completed construction of the piece."
 Her work not only examines form and material, but also process, space, surface, weight, and density.
-Winsor asserts her role as an object-maker by creating works with clear material integrity.
+Winsor asserted her role as an object-maker by creating works with clear material integrity.

-She is also best known for her thick rope pieces, usually 4-inch rope and combines that with natural wood.
-Jacqueline Winsor also keeps a sculpture in her studio that has more meaning to her than a random passerby.
-It is a plain sphere over a foot in diameter me of solid concrete.
-To her, it is a perfect symbol of density.
+She is also known for her thick rope pieces, usually four-inch rope and combines that with natural wood.
+Winsor also kept a sculpture in her studio that has more meaning to her than a random passerby.
+It is a plain sphere over a foot in diameter made of solid concrete.
+To her, it was a perfect symbol of density.

-Winsor currently teaches at SVA in New York City.
+Winsor latterly taught at the School of Visual Arts in New York City.